Check Back in 2019 For Our Next Solar Group Buy

-Education: Through free community information sessions called ‘power hours,’ Milwaukee Shines, in partnership with the Midwest Renewable Energy Association, educated homeowners about how solar works, what their return on investment will be, and what financing options are available.
+Education: Through free community information sessions called ‘power hours,’ Milwaukee Shines, in partnership with the Midwest Renewable Energy Association, educate homeowners about how solar works, what their return on investment will be, and what financing options are available.

-Financing Solutions: Milwaukee Shines and the MREA also educated customers on incentives and financing solutions.
+Financing Solutions: Milwaukee Shines and the MREA also educate customers on incentives and financing solutions.
 Incentives include a 30% Federal Tax Credit and a Wisconsin Focus on Energy cash-back incentive.
 Milwaukee homeowners also have the ability to finance their solar through the Milwaukee Shines Solar Loan at Summit Credit Union.

 Brought to you by:

-Previous Solar Group Buy Programs
+Solar Group Buy Programs

 You do not need to be a City of Milwaukee resident to participate - the group buys are open to all Southeastern Wisconsin residents and business owners.
 However, the main focus and outreach is concentrated in the targeted neighborhoods.
-Solar group buys have been completed in several Milwaukee neighborhoods, including Washington Heights, Layton Boulevard West, Bayview, and Riverwest.
-As a result, 146 home and business owners have installed new solar electric and solar hot water systems totaling 496kW of clean, renewable energy.
+Solar group buys have been completed in several Milwaukee neighborhoods, including Washington Heights, Layton Boulevard West, Bayview, Riverwest and the East Side and now we conduct city-wide solar group buy programs.